kyma-project/kyma/docs/application-connector/docs/010-architecture-application-connector.md

 An App represents an external solution connected to Kyma.
 It handles the integration with other components, such as the Service Catalog or the Event Bus.
 Using the components of the Application Connector, the App creates a coherent identity for a connected external solution and ensures its separation.
 All Apps are created through the Application custom resource, which also stores all of the relevant metadata.
-You can map an App to many Kyma Environments and use the APIs and the Event Catalogs of the connected external solution within their context.
+You can map an App to many Kyma Namespaces and use the APIs and the Event Catalogs of the connected external solution within their context.

 ## Application Operator